Durian Season in Singapore: When It Starts, What to Eat, and the Best Durian Desserts

 - The group gathers in a void deck, garden, or outdoor space

-- Durian is cracked open and consumed communally
+- Durian gets cracked open and consumed communally

 - Everyone argues about which cultivar is best

-If you are hosting a durian gathering, having a few ready-to-serve traditional desserts on hand elevates the experience.
-Frozen desserts that you can heat and serve mean zero preparation on your end -- all the effort goes into selecting the durian.
+If you are hosting, having a few ready-to-serve traditional desserts on hand elevates the experience.
+Frozen desserts you can heat and serve mean zero preparation on your end — all effort goes into selecting the durian.

-- Mao Shan Wang (Musang King) is the premium choice -- intensely creamy with a bittersweet complexity
+- Mao Shan Wang is the premium choice — intensely creamy with bittersweet complexity

-- Red Prawn has a sweeter, less bitter profile that many people prefer
+- Red Prawn has a sweeter, less bitter profile many people prefer

 Storing and Handling

-- Fresh durian should be eaten within a day or two of opening
+- Fresh durian: eat within a day or two of opening

-- Store unopened durian in a cool area, not the fridge (the smell will permeate everything)
+- Do not store in the fridge (the smell will haunt everything)

-- Wash your hands with water from the durian husk -- the inside of the shell neutralises the smell on your skin
+- Wash hands with water from the husk — the inside of the shell neutralises the smell

-Where to Get Traditional Desserts for Your Durian Feast
+Where to Get Traditional Desserts for Your Feast

-Planning a durian gathering and need desserts to round out the spread?
-Ah Ma Kitchen makes handmade taro sweet potato balls in green bean soup using only whole ingredients: taro, sweet potato, tapioca flour, mung beans, rock sugar, water, and pandan leaf.
+Planning a durian gathering and need desserts for the spread?
+Ah Ma QQ Bowl makes handmade sweet potato balls in green bean soup using whole ingredients: taro, sweet potato, tapioca flour, mung beans, rock sugar, water, and pandan leaf.
 No preservatives, no artificial anything.

-Order online at ahmakitchen.com for island-wide frozen delivery.
-Heat and serve in minutes -- perfect for a dessert spread alongside fresh durian.
+Order online at ahmaqqbowl.com for island-wide frozen delivery.
+Heat and serve in minutes — perfect for a dessert spread alongside fresh durian.

 Durian Season Calendar 2026